alkurbatov/dotfiles/man/emacs_keys.md

 ## Indentation
 C-M-\ - indent each line between the cursor and mark.
-M-m - move to the first nonblank character of a line.
+M-m - move to the first non-blank character of a line.
 M-^ - join this line with the previous one.